 - Achieve non-judgmental perception.

-- Increase your confidence in using your intuition.
+- Increase your trust in your intuition.

 - Deepen your personal insights.